 Sharing credit with another Westminster degree

-For those completing the online MAC degree and another residential degree, a student is able to share up to half the MAC degree, 30 credits, with another degree from Westminster Theological Seminary.
+For those completing the online MAC degree and a separate residential degree, a student is able to share up to half the MAC degree credits, 30 credits, with the residential degree.

 Westminster does not transfer more than the number of credits required for a student’s degree and emphasis.
 Therefore, approved transfer credit reduces accordingly the number of credit hours required at Westminster.
 Conversely, courses taken at Westminster that are the equivalent of courses for which transfer credit was previously approved will reduce accordingly the approved transfer credit.
 Transfer credit approval is dependent upon the nature and quality of the work, contingent upon a student’s successful matriculation into a degree program, and not effective or applied until successful completion of a student’s matriculation term.